Access the Azure Resource Manager Virtual Machine resources using ARM APIs (Part 1)

-Copy this password, logout from the azure portal and then re-login in the context of this newly created user.
-You’ll have to provide the temporary password.
+Copy this password, log out from the azure portal and then re-login in the context of this newly created user.
+You'll have to provide a temporary password.
 At this time it will ask you to provide a new password.

 user role assigned while creating the user) but are yet to assign it rights to view/modify any resources in Azure.

-Reader role to our user at Azure subscription level.
+Reader role to our user at the Azure subscription level.

-Note: Roles can be assigned at various levels including subscription, resource group, virtual machine level etc. Roles assigned at subscription level will also be applied for all resources under it.
+Note: Roles can be assigned at various levels including subscription, resource group, virtual machine level etc. Roles assigned at the subscription level will also be applied to all resources under it.
 This holds equally true for resource groups.

-In order to apply the role at subscription level we’ll have to go to the
+To apply the role at the subscription level we'll have to go to the

 Subscriptions section on the Azure portal.